pbearne/wp-author-avatars/readme.txt

 This plugin makes it easy to *display lists of user avatars*, grouped by user roles, on your (multiuser) site.
 It also allows you to *insert single avatars* for blog users or any email address into a post or page - great for displaying an image of someone you're talking about.

-It makes use of built in WordPress (core) functions to retrieve user information and get avatars.
+It makes use of built-in WordPress (core) functions to retrieve user information and get avatars.

 Avatar lists can be inserted into your sidebar by adding a widget or into posts/pages by using a [shortcode](http://authoravatars.wordpress.com/documentation/authoravatars-shortcode/).
 The plugin comes with a tinymce editor plugin which makes inserting shortcodes very easy.